tw181802/Splunk-Notes/README.md

 - XML
 - JSON

-## Visualizzations can be saved in these 3 content types:
+## Visualizations can be saved in these 3 content types:
 `Column Chart` and `Statistic Table`
 `Column Chart`
 `Statistic Table`